0dan0/qr/docs/control/construction/README.md

         }
 </style>

-# Construction Time-lapses - Photos Only During the Day
+# Construction Time-lapses - Daytime Only Photos

 An extension of [Extra Long Time-lapses](../longtimelapse) feature, so during a time-lapse during construction hours alone, to extend your battery life and reduce the number of images you will assemble into a time-lapse.